Execute Sample Model#

 Perform the following steps to run the VART Runner application on the VEK280 board:

-Ensure that the SD Card and target board setups have been completed.
+Ensure that you have completed the SD Card and target board setups.
 Refer to Installation for more information.

 Insert the SD card into the VEK280 board and power the board on.